GeneralCP/ViveroEopti/Config.md

 MinEndSOC: MIN ending SOC.
 Prevents SOC going below this state at the end of optimization run.
 Is ignored when option smartSOC is used
 HighSOC:  Smart endSOC. if forecast dynamic prices are higher for the day after tomorrow. use HighSOC else use LOWSOC.
 LowSOC: Smart endSOC. if forecast dynamic prices are higher for the day after tomorrow. use HighSOC else use LOWSOC.

+#Sensors
+The sensors are used for the actuals endpoint.
+Data is retrieved from HA via influxdb

+SOC: SOC sensor
+PV: ac power sensor of PV installation
+Consumption: sensor which shows total consumption of the house
+GRID: sensor showing GRID point